HomeArticlesComparisonNPS vs PPF

 NPS in Depth

-NPS — National Pension System was launched by the Government of India in 2004 for central government employees and opened to all citizens in 2009.
+NPS, the National Pension System, was launched by the Government of India in 2004 for central government employees and opened to all citizens in 2009.
 The Pension Fund Regulatory and Development Authority (PFRDA) regulates it.
-NPS Tier I is the core pension account; contributions are locked until age 60, with limited partial withdrawal provisions.
+NPS Tier I is the core pension account, with contributions locked until age 60 and limited partial withdrawal provisions.

 Tax deductions are where NPS stands out.
-In addition to the Rs 1.5 lakh deduction available under Section 80C, NPS Tier I qualifies for an exclusive Rs 50,000 deduction under Section 80CCD(1B).
-For a taxpayer in the 30% bracket, this additional deduction saves approximately Rs 15,600 per year in tax (Rs 50,000 × 31.2% including 4% cess).
-Neither PPF nor ELSS offers this extra deduction — it is unique to NPS.
+On top of the Rs 1.5 lakh deduction available under Section 80C, NPS Tier I qualifies for an exclusive Rs 50,000 deduction under Section 80CCD(1B).
+For a taxpayer in the 30% bracket, this additional deduction saves approximately Rs 15,600 per year in tax (Rs 50,000 times 31.2% including 4% cess).
+Neither PPF nor ELSS offers this extra deduction.
+It belongs to NPS alone.

-Historically, NPS equity funds have delivered 10–12% per annum over ten-year periods, while the blended portfolio return (across E, C, G) for auto-choice investors has been around 9–10%.
-These are not guaranteed; market downturns in any given year can produce negative returns on the equity portion.
+Historically, NPS equity funds have delivered 10-12% per annum over ten-year periods, while the blended portfolio return across E, C, and G for auto-choice investors has landed around 9-10%.
+None of this is guaranteed.
+Market downturns in any given year can produce negative returns on the equity portion.

 Exit rules are the biggest constraint.
-At age 60, 60% of the Tier I corpus can be withdrawn as a lump sum — tax-free.
-The remaining 40% must compulsorily be used to purchase an annuity from a PFRDA-empanelled insurer.
-Annuity income is taxed at the subscriber's applicable slab rate in retirement.
-If you exit before 60 (premature exit), 80% must go into an annuity and only 20% is available as a lump sum.
+At age 60, 60% of the Tier I corpus can be withdrawn as a lump sum, tax-free.
+The remaining 40% must compulsorily buy an annuity from a PFRDA-empanelled insurer, and that annuity income gets taxed at the subscriber's applicable slab rate in retirement.
+Exit before 60 (premature exit) and 80% must go into an annuity, leaving only 20% available as a lump sum.

-Tier II NPS is a voluntary account with no lock-in — withdrawals can be made at any time.
-There is no tax deduction on Tier II contributions (except for central government employees with a 3-year lock), so it functions more like a liquid investment account than a retirement product.
+Tier II NPS is a voluntary account with no lock-in, so withdrawals can happen at any time.
+There's no tax deduction on Tier II contributions (except for central government employees with a 3-year lock), so it works more like a liquid investment account than a retirement product.

 Use the NPS Calculator to model how different monthly contributions and equity allocations build your retirement corpus.